Artie Lange Shows Off Significant Weight Loss, Says He Won’t Fix Nose Disfigured By Snorting Drugs

 Artie Lange’s frame is changing dramatically, but his disfigured nose will be staying the same.

 The troubled comedian just left rehab and said he has been sober for more than seven months as he remains determined to turn himself around.
 During that time, Lange suffered a collapsed septum in his nose, leaving it looking flat.

-In a recent interview, Lange shared that the disfigured nose was the result of 30 years of snorting heroin and cocaine — and even once snorting glass.
-Lange also explained on the Are We Still Talking About This? podcast that he owed $62,000 to his bookie and the person who came to collect “knocked me out with one punch.”
+In a recent interview, Lange shared that the disfigured nose was the result of 30 years of snorting heroin and cocaine — and once even snorting glass.
+Lange also explained on the Are We Still Talking About This? podcast that he owed $62,000 to his bookie, and the person who came to collect “knocked me out with one punch.”

 Lange said that he has no plans to get the nose fixed, saying it can serve as a reminder to others about how far people can fall.